 When visiting vineyards of Cahors in southern France, one must see vineyard is Clos Triguedina.
-The Baldes family have been making wine since 1830, and their newly renovated museum and wine tasting room are a delight to visit.
+The Baldes family has been making wine since 1830, and their newly renovated museum and wine tasting room are a delight to visit.

 Cahors is famous for wine, as it is the area that first produced Malbec wine, and the Bales are one of the founding wine families and still one of the primary producers of Cahors wine.